pcchaparro/pcchaparro.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
+subtitle: Postdoctoral resesarcher
-subtitle: Postdoctoral resesarcher. <a href='https://www.iee.unibe.ch'>Institute of Ecology and Evolution</a>.
+subtitle: <a href='https://www.iee.unibe.ch'>Institute of Ecology and Evolution</a>.
 University of Bern.

 profile:
   align: right